An independent middle and high school based on Montessori principles

 Students will read classic and contemporary works, by authors from the British Isles, in a mix of mediums, including poetry, prose, essays and long-form works.
 Critical thinking skills will be further developed utilizing classroom discussions to challenge students to think outside the box and appropriately challenge the observations, opinions, and interpretations of others.
 Students will expand their vocabulary through reading and gain experience expressing their ideas and developing their grammar through concise literary essays.

 Students will read classic and contemporary works, by American authors, in a mix of mediums, including poetry, prose, essays and long-form works.
-Critical thinking skills will be further developed utilizing classroom discussions to challenge students to think outside the box and appropriately challenge the observations, opinions, and interpretations of others.
+Critical thinking skills will be developed utilizing classroom discussions to challenge students to think outside the box and appropriately challenge the observations, opinions, and interpretations of others.
 Students will expand their vocabulary through reading and gain experience expressing their ideas and developing their grammar and style in concise literary essays.

 Students learn the foundations and principles of government by studying the works of contemporary and historic political authors.
 The study the constitution and other founding documents as they create, revise, and maintain their own functional government and economy.
 Students also experiment with and apply personal and general finance, economics, and business principles as they create and run businesses, make purchases, pay taxes, and finance the government.
 Government and Economics II students take larger roles in the student government and economy, and engage in historical and contemporary research as well as creating real world policy evaluations and proposals.